Skip to main content

 1. Fill in all required fields

-2. Click the Pair player button
+2. Click the Pair player button (or Cancel to close without pairing)

 3. The player connects to your screen